 Step 1: Connect your Amazon Payments Account

-Step 2: Click on Connect and follow the prompts to log in to your Amazon Seller Account
+Step 2: On the Amazon Payments configuration page, click Connect and follow the prompts to log in to your Amazon Seller Account

 Content entered here will be shown to your customers when they log in to their Amazon Buyer Account console.